amanangira/blog/content/posts/go-concurrency/common-patterns/2-error-handling.md

 summary: "In this post we see how to check for errors on responses being read from a channel and let the goroutine with the right information decide how to handle the error."
 ---
 #### Error Handling
-The rule of thumb is to relay the error to the Go routine that has the right information on what to do about it.
-In most cases this is going to be your `main` (parent) Go routine.
+The rule of thumb is to relay the error to the goroutine that has the right information on what to do about it.
+In most of the cases, this is going to be your `main` (parent) Go routine.
 One common way of streamlining the errors and handling them is to wrap them in a certain type.

 ```Go
 package main